Microchip Technology (MCHP)

 In the semiconductor industry, a company’s gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.

 Microchip Technology’s gross margin is one of the best in the semiconductor sector, and its strong pricing power is a direct result of its differentiated products and technological expertise.
 As you can see below, it averaged an elite 62% gross margin over the last two years.
-That means Microchip Technology only paid its suppliers $37.99 for every $100 in revenue.
+Said differently, roughly $62.01 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
 Microchip Technology Trailing 12-Month Gross Margin

-In Q1, Microchip Technology produced a 51.6% gross profit margin, marking a 7.9 percentage point decrease from 59.6% in the same quarter last year.
+This quarter, Microchip Technology’s gross profit margin was 51.6%, down 7.9 percentage points year on year.
 Microchip Technology’s full-year margin has also been trending down over the past 12 months, decreasing by 9.4 percentage points.
 If this move continues, it could suggest deteriorating pricing power and higher input costs (such as raw materials and manufacturing expenses).

 8. Operating Margin